fireundubh/playwithfire/papyrus-anti-patterns/passing-a-zero-denominator-to-a-division-or-modulus-operation.md

 ## Best practice

-Check whether the denominator is zero and set the denominator to a minimal nonzero value before executing a division or modulus operation.
+Check whether the denominator is zero and set the denominator to an acceptable nonzero value before executing a division or modulus operation.

 ```
 Actor Property PlayerRef Auto